 Capital gains taxes have been notoriously volatile over the years -- a phenomenon that has been a recurring headache to state finance officials.

 Yet Brown and his finance team had reason to feel confident: The state's economy had shown signs of recovery with $6.6 billion in unexpected tax receipts in May, and another $1.2 billion in June.
-But investors have lost $1 trillion in the market plunge since late July, so the well
+But investors have lost $1 trillion in the market plunge since late July, so the well may now be dry, economists say.

 It appears the state's economy "will be slower in the months ahead than it appeared a couple of months ago," said Stephen Levy, director and senior economist of the Center for Continuing Study of the California Economy in Palo Alto.
 So the state is "unlikely to get an extra $4 billion in revenues from general growth."